Margaret Iwasaki

 Margaret Harumi Iwasaki (born 10 May 1942) is a Canadian former freestyle and butterfly swimmer who trained and competed with Vancouver's Canadian Dolphin Swim Club, and represented Canada in the 1960 Rome Olympics.

 Iwasaki was born May 10, 1942 in greater Vancouver, British Columbia.
 She attended Vancouver's Point Grey Junior High School, and Winston Churchill Secondary School, where she graduated in June of 1960, receiving a Senior Award and a Churchill Club Award.
 Turning 12 in the summer of 1954, she began to swim with the Vancouver Province free swim classes.
-By fourteen, she trained with Hall of Fame Coach Howard Firby with the Vancouver Area Swim Club (VASC) and then with the Candian Dolphin Swim Club.
-Firby founded Vancouver's Dolphin Swim Club in 1956 with Iwasaki's 1960 Canadian Olympic teamate Mary Beth Stewart's father William.
+By fourteen, she trained with Hall of Fame Coach Howard Firby with the Vancouver Amateur Swim Club (VASC) and then with the Canadian Dolphin Swim Club.
+Firby founded Vancouver's Dolphin Swim Club in 1956 with Iwasaki's 1960 Canadian Olympic teammate, Mary Beth Stewart's father, William.
 A student of both anatomy and hydrodynamics, Firby specialized in teaching stroke technique, and taught the relatively new butterfly stroke to Iwasaki as one of his coaching specialties.
 Canadian Olympians Mary Stewart and her sister Helen, a 1956 Olympian, also swam with the club as one of seven initial members.
 Soon to be a dominant program, between 1956-1967, Firby's Canadian Dolphin team won six Canadian National team titles, with the exception of the year 1965.
 Swimming for the Dolphin Swim Club as a 14-year old, at the junior girls British Columbia Championships she broke the junior 200-yard junior freestyle record in February, 1957 with a time of 2:15.7, and also won the 200-yard backstroke.